Pro-democracy politician attacked in Hong Kong

 Nov.
-3 (UPI) -- A pro-democracy politician was attacked in Hong Kong on Sunday as demonstrators continued to clash with authorities in ongoing protests.
+3 (UPI) -- Protests turned violent in Hong Kong Sunday resulting in six people injured, including a pro-democracy politician, as demonstrators continued to clash with authorities.

+Four people were injured by a knife-wielding man who attacked a crowd following a political argument outside a Tai Koo Shing shopping mall.
+The knife-wielding man and a man who attempted to protect him from the crowd were also injured.

+Police said five people were taken to hospital and as of Monday two of them were in "critical condition."

+"Police strongly condemn violent acts and will conduct active and thorough investigation with a view to bringing offenders to justice, regardless of their motive and background," the police said in a statement.

-An unidentified man -- who had reportedly gone on a stabbing spree -- grabbed District Councilor Andrew Chiu in Tai Koo Shing and bit part of his left ear off in a violent attack as the pro-democracy protests entered their 22nd consecutive weekend.
+District Councilor Andrew Chiu was injured when the unidentified man attacked him and bit part of his left ear off as pro-democracy protests entered their 22nd consecutive weekend.

 Elsewhere, pro-democracy demonstrators smashed a ticketing counter in a subway station and were pursued by police into a shopping mall where demonstrators and mall patrons flashed laser beams at the officers.